AmirZablo/sfmEvac_imit/README.md

 # sfmEvac
-Evacuation simulations using the Social Force Model, for binary mixtures of pedestrian attitudes
+Evacuation simulations using the Social Force Model, for binary mixtures of egoistic and cooperative pedestrians.
+Imitation of cooperative behaviour is implemented.
 ## Compile the cpp:
 g++ sfm_Evac.cpp -std=c++11 -o sfmEvac